ethereal-hell/ethereal-hell/README.md

 # BYI
 > - **introverted, i don't usually interact first**
-> - **i'm not one to use tonetags, so please do not hesitate to ask me if my tone seems unclear**
+> - **i'm not one to use tonetags, so please do not hesitate to ask me to clarify my tone if it seems unclear**
 > - **i may come off as uninterested in convos, i promise i'm not though**

   ![hero](chibiame.webp) ![kolkol](chibirus.webp)